The History of Men's Fisherman's Jumpers

 From Devon to Dundee, thanks to the skills of the wives and girlfriends left at shore, the unique and complex patterns were crafted with their loved ones in mind.
 With one jumper consisting of up to 100,000 stitches, knitting was seen to be a communal activity between the women and something that could be passed down through history.

 Though your own adventures may not take you through such perilous conditions, the addition of a fisherman’s jumper into your wardrobe is sure to cover all possibilities.
-Whether you’re looking for a classic jumper, with history running through its fibres or a more contemporary twist on a traditional sweater, browse our extensive collection here and follow in the footsteps of histories sea dogs.
+Whether you’re looking for a classic jumper, with history running through its fibres or a more contemporary twist on a traditional sweater, browse our extensive collection of men's fisherman sweaters and follow in the footsteps of histories sea dogs.

 If you typically tend to stay away from roll necks, our selection of cotton and merino crew neck fisherman’s jumpers may be just the thing for you.